apache/incubator-spot/spot-oa/oa/flow/README.md

                 ipython Notebooks: ipynb/flow/<date>/

     2. Creates a copy of iPython notebooks out of templates in ipynb_templates folder into output folder.
-    3. Reads Flow oni-ml results for a given date and loads only the requested limit.
+    3. Reads Flow spot-ml results for a given date and loads only the requested limit.
     4. Add network context to source and destination IPs.
     5. Add geolocation to source and destination IPs.
     6. Saves transformed data into a new csv file, this file is called flow_scores.csv.